Colombia - Country Commercial Guide

 Overview

-Colombia remains a net importer of many agricultural products and cannot domestically source the necessary raw materials and ingredients to meet the growing demand of the food and beverage processing industry.
+Colombia is South America’s leading destination for U.S. agricultural exports, followed by Chile and Peru.
+In 2021, U.S. agricultural exports to Colombia were valued at $3.4 billion, which secured its position as Colombia’s top supplier of food and agricultural products with a 47 percent import market share.
+Colombia remains a net importer of many agricultural products.
+It cannot domestically source the necessary raw materials and ingredients to meet the growing demand of the food and beverage processing industry.

-Food Processing Industry: The Colombian food and beverage industry represent 28 percent of the country´s total manufacturing production by value.
-The country is a net importer of many food ingredients.
+Food Processing Industry: The Colombian food and beverage industry represents 28 percent of the country´s total manufacturing production by value.
+Colombia is a net importer of many food ingredients.
 There is a growing domestic demand for higher quality and healthy confectionery products.
 The milling, bakery, and starch sectors have benefited from innovation in flavors and healthier ingredients.
 Food Processing Ingredients GAIN Report

-Food Service Industry: The Colombian food service industry is still rebuilding from the mandatory 6-month lockdown in 2020 when the Colombian GDP for lodging and restaurants declined by 37 percent.
-The sector is expected to recover at a slow pace, reaching pre-pandemic levels by 2023, mostly driven by the higher participation of women in the labor force, resulting in a stronger incentive to dine out and/or utilize delivery food services.
+Food Service Industry: The Colombian food service industry is still rebuilding from the mandatory 6-month lockdown in 2020 which resulted in a 37 percent decline in the Colombian GDP for lodging and restaurants.
+The sector is expected to recover at a slow pace, reaching pre-pandemic levels by the end of 2023, mostly driven by the higher participation of women in the labor force, resulting in a stronger incentive to dine out and/or utilize food delivery services.
 Food Service GAIN Report

 Beverages

-Tea: The market for (hot) tea is increasing in Colombia due to augmented health consciousness and marketing efforts from the country’s tea distributors.
-This is expected to result in an increase in tea consumption over the coming years.
+Hot Tea: Although coffee is still the dominant hot beverage, the market for hot tea is increasing in Colombia due to augmented health consciousness and marketing efforts from the country’s tea distributors.
+This is expected to result in an increase in both hot and cold tea consumption over the coming years.

-The bottled water market in Colombia offers natural, carbonated, flavored water, energizing water, and functional water (added vitamins and/or minerals).
-This niche has proven to be successful as a result of the increasing demand for sophisticated products.
-This has been driven by the growing presence of value-added products in response to the increasingly sophisticated taste of consumers.
+Soft Drinks/Water: The bottled water market in Colombia offers natural, carbonated, flavored water, energizing water, and functional water (added vitamins and/or minerals).
+This niche has proven successful because of the increasing demand for elaborate products.
+This has been driven by the growing presence of value-added products in response to the taste of consumers.

-Women are becoming an important niche market for alcoholic beverages, demanding more sophisticated drinks and flavors.
-Beer is the most highly-demanded alcoholic beverage.
+Alcoholic Drinks: Women are becoming an important niche market for alcoholic beverages, demanding more sophisticated drinks and flavors.
+Beer is the highest-demanded alcoholic beverage.
 Per capita, beer consumption is about 44 liters per year (11.62 gallons).
 The extensive growth of wine sales in Colombia in recent years can be attributed to income shifts and urbanization.
-The main wine suppliers still are Chile and Argentina.
+The main wine suppliers are still Chile and Argentina.
 Aguardiente is the national liquor preferred by Colombians and is only produced by monopolistic public/private ventures in specific regions of the country.
 The primary source of whisky is the United Kingdom, although consumer interest in U.S. whiskeys and bourbons is growing.

 Table 1: Top 10 Main Consumer-Oriented Products Imported by Colombia